A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Methodology

-This level can be broken down into three steps.
-The first step is nozzle design for nominal operating conditions; the second step is optimizing turbine parameter values for nominal operating conditions; and the final step is analyzing turbine's performance under various load conditions and making necessary modifications in order to achieve a constant value of efficiency for a wide range of water head and volume flow rate.
-This approach is further illustrated in \autoref{Figure7}.
+The design process can be broken down into three steps; nozzle design for nominal conditions, runner parameter optimization for nominal conditions, and turbine performance enhancement and analysis under different load conditions.
+This approach is further illustrated in \autoref{Figure4}.

-\autoref{Figure7} reveals that in the second step, each parameter is optimized separately instead of optimizing them all at once.
-The reason is that if the latter approach was adopted with a numerical algorithm to optimize all of the parameters (like the Genetic Algorithm) the effect of each parameter on turbine's performance could not be understood.
-Alternatively, if an experimental method was implemented, and assuming that at least three values were considered for each parameter, at least $3^6 = 729$ experimental setups would be required which is both economically unjustifiable and time-consuming. \autoref{Figure7} also shows that nozzle design and parameter value optimization are done separately because it helps reduce the time needed for each of these steps.
+In the second step of the proposed design process, each parameter is optimized separately, instead of optimizing them all at once.
+If the latter approach were to be adopted using a general optimization algorithm, the effect of each parameter on the turbine's performance would remain unknown.
+Alternatively, if an experimental method were to be used, and assuming that at least three values were considered for each parameter, at least $3 ^ {6} = 729$ experimental setups would be required which is both economically unjustifiable and time-consuming.
+To help reduce computation time and save cost, in our proposed process nozzle design and parameter value optimization are done separately.

-Initially, this methodology is highly iterative and several cases must be analyzed; however, the results are scalable.
-Once the geometry has been determined, it can be scaled with respect to rotor diameter to obtain the geometry of a larger or smaller turbine.
+The proposed methodology is highly iterative at start and several cases must be analyzed, but the results are scalable.
+Once dimensions have been determined for one case, they can be scaled with respect to runner diameter to get the dimensions of a larger or smaller turbine.
 This is true for many other parameters as well.
-Exceptions to this rule are diameter ratio and number of blades, which are dependent to each other by a parameter called solidity \cite{Durali}, and their values slightly depend on water head.
-Therefore, they should be optimized on a case by case basis.
+Exceptions to this rule are diameter ratio and the number of blades which are related to each other by a parameter called solidity \cite{Durali} and their value depends on water head, so they should be optimized on a case-by-case basis.

-This methodology, which many researchers have partially used in their studies, can be implemented both experimentally and numerically.
-A numerical approach is preferred, since an experimental setup is both prolonged and expensive.
-Nevertheless, in a numerical approach it is essential to use a correct CFD model and to verify and validate that model using experimental data.
+Our proposed methodology can be implemented both experimentally and numerically.
+A numerical approach is preferred since an experimental setup is more expensive.
+In our implementation, we used SolidWorks\textsuperscript{\textregistered} to design CAD models, ANSYS\textsuperscript{\textregistered} Meshing to mesh the geometry, and ANSYS\textsuperscript{\textregistered} CFX for fluid flow simulations.